naneri/boiler/readme.md

 $ docker ps                    # see list of running containers
 $ docker exec -ti [NAME] bash
 ```

-On Linux you will need to run `sh ./deploy/permissions.sh`.
-Here are some explanations - https://vessel.shippingdocker.com/docs/linux-permissions/

 You will need to setup the port numbers in .env file:
 WEB_PORT - for web port (recommended 8080)